openkinome/openkinome.github.io/README.md

 Kinases are a well studied group of proteins due to their role in cancer and other diseases.
 As a result, there is an abundance of data waiting to be used in computational exercises such as machine learning.

 The hypothesis is that using higher quality data will allow us to build models with improved prediction accuracy.
-Eventually, we aim to build structure-informed models that can benefit from learn from free energy calculations in some kind of reinforcement learning scheme.
+Eventually, we aim to build structure-informed models that can benefit from both machine learning and free energy calculations.

 However, to get there we must establish baseline models and a way to iterate and improve in reproducible and comparable ways.
 This calls for the following pillars: